parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ---
 layout: post
 title: "My Adventure with Fireeye FLARE Challenge"
-date: 2014-09-23 23:13:44 -0400
+date: 2014-10-07 02:31:44 -0400
 # change the date later
 comments: true
-publish: false
-published: false
 categories: [Reverse Engineering, FlareOn, Writeup]

 ---

-These are my solutions to Fireeye's FLARE challenge.
+These are my (rather long) solutions to Fireeye's FLARE challenge.
 This is just not the solution but other ways that I tried.
 This was a great learning experience for me so I am writing this post to document everything I tried.
 As a result, this post is somewhat long.

 If you have any feedback, please let me know.
 I spent a lot of time on this writeup and I am always happy to learn new stuff.
 My email and twitter handle are in the sidebar.

-At the time of writing, there were two solutions posted.
+I am a bit late to the party.
+There were two solutions posted.
 Check them out.
-Unlike me, they knew what they were doing :)

 * [Detailed Solutions to FireEye FLARE Challenge](https://www.codeandsec.com/Detailed-Solutions-to-FireEye-FLARE-Challenge)
 * [A Walk through for FLARE RE Challenges](http://www.ghettoforensics.com/2014/09/a-walkthrough-for-flare-re-challenges.html)